Work-based learning information for industry and employers

 Network of provision webinar

-We ran webinars in 2025 for industry to explain what the network of work-based learning provision is, and how industry can contribute.
+We ran an initial webinar in August 2025 for industry stakeholders, to explain what the network of work-based learning provision is, and how industry can contribute.

 Supporting industry on work-based learning